Skip to Content

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-This easy meatball recipe is great for baked meatballs that you can use for a traditional dinner like spaghetti and meatballs or save for tossing in the crockpot for a party appetizer!
+This easy frozen meatball recipe is great for baked meatballs that you can use for a traditional dinner like spaghetti and meatballs with marinara sauce or save for tossing in the crockpot for a party appetizer!

 Homemade Freezer Meatballs